MOAMiner/MOAMiner/README.md

 ## Currently Supported Miners:

-- almost every miner out there with an API can work with MOAMiner
+- almost every miner out there with an API can work with MOAMiner and a growing list of preconfigured miners comes with your installation
+- sgminer, ccminer, claymore, ewbf, dstm, castxmr, wildrig, bminer, cryptodredge, suprminer, trex, xmrig, zjazz, zenemy, ...

 ## MOAMiner is made for you